 The world integrates culturally through narratives and figurations.
-This is a planetary puzzle that gets assembled and disassembled by overlaying the contours of myth.
+This planetary puzzle gets assembled and disassembled by overlaying the contours of myth.
 This integration is only ever very limited.
 There are always a holey landscape which is only a hodge-podge of fleeting appearances – Darstellung – which is always on the verge disintegration.

-The interweaving of China with Europe provides our age with a great aesthetic problem.
+The interweaving of China with Europe provides a great aesthetic problem.
 There was the French Jesuit style of the 1700’s called Chinoiseries, which was an intoxicating infusion of oriental blood related to the Rococo style.
 There was an instance where Robespierre invoked Confucius as a patron of the national examination.
 Hence his portrait hangs today in the Confucius temple in Beijing.

 Nihilism is the failure of fabulation, where the sap of poetry doesn’t flow.
 The academic obsession with facts and values spreads the drought of nihilism.
 These days, nomothetic spirits are often concealed behind their compliments.

 Nihilism insists on a pure and unproblematic goodness.
 It demands positivity, peace, prosperity, truth, happiness, health, cleanliness, purity, beauty, gentleness, softness, warmth, roundness…. and conversely it rejects war, poverty, falsity, sadness, sickness, dirt, impurity, ugliness, meanness, hardness, coldness and squareness.
 Nihilists make conceptual cuts to separate what they want from what they don’t want.
 This is how they separate facts from falsehoods, reality from fantasy.
 They purify the good by excluding the bad.
 But values are static and mechanical, and they are implicated with an unquestioned industrial rationale.